LeetLLM

 The reproducible activation contract

-Create an activation script that every teammate and every CI job can source.
+Create an activation script that each teammate and each CI job can source.
+This first chapter doesn't require PyTorch yet, so the script reports CUDA when torch is already installed.

 Document it in README.md: